-Significant investment has been made during the year in terms of the physical IT infrastructure on the school site.
+Significant investment has been made during the year with the opening of the new Sixth Form Centre to provide the sixth form with a dedicated base and to further release teaching space at the school's main site.
+Investment in the physical IT infrastructure was completed during the year.
 This has enabled the school to provide significant improvements in teaching, communications and to enable the provision of a whole-school MIS.
-It is planned that the MIS will develop further to include a parent portal.
-Significant investment has also been made in further formalising the staffing structure and remuneration at the school.
+The MIS has been developed further to include a parent portal.